What is a breast augmentation?

 Breast augmentation: when is it appropriate?

-Potential complications of breast augmentation include:
+Potential complications of a breast augmentation include:

-Hematoma The most frequent complication is hematoma, which can appear within the first 24 hours.
+Hematoma: the most frequent complication is hematoma, which can appear within the first 24 hours.
 The submammary approach has made it possible to reduce the frequency of haematomas.
-In the event of significant hematoma, the implant should be removed, blood clots evacuated and the source of bleeding investigated before the implant is replaced.
+In the event of significant hematoma, the implant should be removed, blood clots evacuated, and the source of bleeding investigated before the implant is replaced.

-Infection Infection may occur following surgery, leading to pain, fever and breast enlargement.
+Infection: infection may occur following surgery, leading to pain, fever, and breast enlargement.

-Capsular contracture Capsular contracture: capsular contracture occurs when the body produces a fibroid envelope around the implant (inflammatory reaction) which can cause it to shrink and become hard.
+Capsular contracture: capsular contracture occurs when the body produces a fibroid envelope around the implant (inflammatory reaction) which can cause it to shrink and become hard.

-Implant displacement The implant may move or shift from its initial position over time.
+Implant displacement: the implant may move or shift from its initial position over time.

-Implant rupture Implant rupture: implants can sometimes break or leak, leading to pain and breast enlargement.
+Implant rupture: implants can sometimes break or leak, leading to pain and breast enlargement.

 There are several factors to consider when choosing a surgeon: